-But in some cases, the money your company allows you to make stops short of your full potential.
+But sometimes, the money your company allows you to make stops short of your full potential.
 Some businesses impose a cap on commission — a strict limit on what you’re allowed to earn.
 Generally, that’s not the way to go.

-Here, we’ll learn about the benefits of uncapped commission, some insight into why some companies might not be interested in it, and the pitfalls of including the term in job listings.
+Here, we’ll learn about the benefits of uncapped commission, insights into why some companies might not be interested in it, and the pitfalls of including the term in job listings.

 What is uncapped commission?